Process Documentation Examples + How-to Guide

 • Purpose: Describe the goals and objectives of the SOP document and explain how it will benefit the user and organization.

-• Scope: Define the limits of the document and provide an overview of what it covers to help the reader understand its boundaries and what it aims to achieve.
+• Scope: Define the limits of the document and provide an overview of what it covers to help the reader understand the process boundary and what it aims to achieve.

-• Roles and Responsibilities: Identify key stakeholders (think: employees, managers) who need to follow the SOP and what responsibilities they have to avoid confusion and create accountability.
+• Roles and responsibilities: Identify key stakeholders (think: employees, managers) who need to follow the SOP and what responsibilities team members have to avoid confusion and create accountability.

 • Policies and regulations: Since most compliance-heavy industries rely on SOPs to follow company policies and industry regulations, include a section that references the regulation, where to find it and when the section was last updated.